Prison Abolition Collective spreads awareness of mass incarceration

 The Prison Abolition Collective organized a photo campaign held in the lobby of the Student Union Wednesday from 10 to 3 p.m. today that will continue at the same time on Thursday.

 The collective is comprised of about 11 members and was established in December 2016.
-It was formerly known as the Racial Justice Coalition.
+It was formed as a subgroup of the Racial Justice Coalition.

 The group had whiteboards with “I support prison abolition because…” written across them and encouraged students to finish the statement and pose for a photo with the board.

-Note: Editor’s Note: The Prison Abolition Collective was formed from the Racial Justice Coalition, a currently active organization.